Imad Khamis

-Imad Mohammad Deeb Khamis (عماد محمد ديب خميس; born 1 August 1961) is a Syrian politician who was Prime Minister of Syria from 2016 to 2020 under President Bashar al-Assad.
+Imad Muhammad Dib Khamis (عماد محمد ديب خميس; born 1 August 1961) is a Syrian politician who served as the prime minister of Syria from 2016 to 2020 under president Bashar al-Assad.
 Previously, he was minister of electricity from 2011 to 2016.

 Early life and education

 Khamis was born in Saqba near Damascus on 1 August 1961.
 He earned a degree in electrical engineering from the University of Damascus in 1981.

-Career
+Premiership

 Khamis was assigned to the management of a number of departments in the General Organization for the distribution and investment power from 1987 to 2005.
 He was Director General of the General Company for Electricity for the Damascus Governorate from 2005 to 2008.
 He was appointed Director-General of the Public Corporation for the distribution and investment power in 2008.

 On 3 July 2016, Khamis was appointed Prime Minister of Syria, following the 2016 parliamentary election.
-He was dismissed on 11 June 2020 by President Bashar al-Assad amid a worsening economic crisis and subsequent regional protests.

 Sanctions

 The European Union sanctioned Khamis due to his alleged role in using electric cuts as a way of repressing Syrian people on 24 March 2012.